caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

 **flag_mask**
 --------------------------------------------------

-  Apply a static mask to flag known RFI.
+  Apply a static mask to flag known RFI in all fields of the selected MS file(s).

   **enable**